awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Security.md

 If the parameter isn't set, then TLS version 1\.0, 1\.1, and 1\.2 protocols are permitted for encrypted connections\.

+For information about modifying parameters in a DB cluster parameter group, see [Modifying parameters in a DB cluster parameter group](USER_WorkingWithParamGroups.md#USER_WorkingWithParamGroups.ModifyingCluster)\.
+If you use the AWS CLI to modify the `tls_version` DB cluster parameter, the `ApplyMethod` must be set to `pending-reboot`\.
+When the application method is `pending-reboot`, changes to parameters are applied after you stop and restart the DB clusters associated with the parameter group\.

 **Note**
 The `tls_version` DB cluster parameter isn't available for Aurora MySQL 5\.6\.